jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 }
 ```

-Take note of the following values, they will be needed for configuring Terraform as well as the deployment under the heading [Configure Terraform for Azure Access](#configure-terraform-for-azure-access):
+Take note of the following values.
+They will be needed for configuring Terraform as well as the deployment as described under the heading [Configure Terraform for Azure Access](#configure-terraform-for-azure-access):

 - Subscription Id (`id` from account): `7060bca0-1234-5-b54c-ab145dfaccef`
 - Tenant Id: `72f984ed-86f1-41af-91ab-87acd01ed3ac`